IT-Academy-BCN/ita-challenges-backend/github-core/README.md

 - ⚠️ **Exceptions**: for when the Username is not found in Github and for when the API is not working.
 - 🧪 **Test Coverage**: Comes with unit tests to ensure reliability and ease of maintenance.
 - 🚫 **No BootJar**: This module is a pure library and not a Spring Boot application.
+- 🔑 **OAuth2 Authentication Support**: Provides `GithubOAuthService` used by the Auth microservice to validate users via GitHub.

 ## Usage